kobmaki/kobmon-build/README.md

 * kob-monbuild-install.sh - build/compile
 * kob-icingaweb2-module-create - creating a frame for icingaweb2 module

+## Tools

+* json2xml - convert json to xml from stdin

 ## Documentation

 You found the documention under [doc/](doc/) and start with page [documentation](doc/00-A-documentation.md).